 The last major approval of the project to date occurred on Tuesday, September 20th, 2011, when the Texas Higher Education Coordinating Board approved the UC Transformation Project without dissent.
 THECB members were uniformly impressed with the project as well as New UC Co-Chair Jared Gogets' testimony.
-With this approval in hand, the UC Transformation Project is in an excellent place as we move into final stages of design toward groundbreaking.
+This was essentially the last major approval required for the project.